Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 Full-fledged products are services that can’t exist outside of a mobile app: for example, Uber or any other vehicle sharing service.
 Instagram would also make little sense as a website.

 If your startup idea is based on mobile technology, you probably already know it.
 But what should you do if you have a food delivery business?
 A website can work as well as a mobile app: it just depends on your target audience.
-But if you want to implement a full-fledged service that will not only facilitate your communication with customers but also provide them a convenient tool for anywhere and anytime, you’ll need a mobile app.
+But if you want to implement a full-fledged service that will not only facilitate your communication with customers but also provide them with a convenient tool for anywhere and anytime, you’ll need a mobile app.

-Also, if you plan to create a product for internal use by your employees and managers (for example, a warehouse management software), think of the use cases.
+Also, if you plan to create a product for internal use by your employees and managers (for example, warehouse management software), think of the use cases.
 Where will your workers most likely use this product: behind their desks or somewhere else?
 How often will they need to access it?
 Does location play a role?

 Do you plan to update your product often?